mirzaakhena/mirzaakhena.github.io/docs/introduction/README.md

 ## What is Gogen ?

-Gogen is a GO dynamic scaffolding tools for creating a bunch of boiler plate code which follow [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html) concept and principle.
-So you can organize your code structure better and maintanable
+Gogen is a Go progressive scaffolding tools for creating a bunch of boiler plate code which follow [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html) concept and principle.
+So you can organize your code structure better and maintainable.

-It is **dynamic** because we can generate a GO code and we can inject some code during development process.
+It is **progressive** because we can generate a Go code and we can inject some code in the middle of development process.
 It also has a simple and consistent structure so everyone can intuitively know where and what each folder (package) does.

 ## Common Existing Problem
-Currently GO has no standard structure code layout.
+Currently Go has no standard structure code layout.
 Some people initiate to create it like [project-layout](https://github.com/golang-standards/project-layout) which is a good things but it does not follow a common design principle.
-It just a organization folder used by common people based on go best practise.
+It just a organization folder used by common people based on Go best practise.
 Developer still enforce to applied the design principle by it self.
-Writing a organized code and applied a design principle at the same time require a knowledge and experiance.
+Writing a organized code and applied a design principle at the same time require a lot of reasearch, trial and error.

+If you are a beginner on learning a programming language especially Go, Gogen is to much overkill.
+For very simple project, simple tools or just an simple service, you may try with simple layout instead.

-When you first start your project you need to create a skeleton code and consistent structure.
-If you are trying to learn GO or if you are building a PoC or a simple project for yourself this project layout is an overkill.
-Start with something really simple instead (a single main.go file and go.mod is more than enough).
+When you first start your Go project you need to create a skeleton code and consistent structure.
 As your project grows keep in mind that it'll be important to make sure your code is well structured otherwise you'll end up with a messy code with lots of hidden dependencies and global state.
 When you have more people working on the project you'll need even more structure.
 That's when it's important to introduce a common way to manage.

 Every project in every company has their own standard structure code layout.
 Every new joiners will always follow their "ancestor" developer.
-If you have messy code structure in the first place, then your code will become more messy if not managed well
+If you already have messy code structure in the first place, then your code will become more messy if not managed well.

 ## What Gogen Solve
 Gogen is offering a better code structure for your project so you can maintain and increase productivity in every development phase.